daniil4udo/bulvar/.github/README.md

 }
 ```

-In case you need more strict scoping, you can set it to `false`, which, in case of footer component, will transform into:
+In case you need more strict scoping, you can set it to `false`, wich, in case of footer component, will trnasform into:

 ```css
 .footer {